-We run training days for small groups of researchers on how to digitise 3D objects.
+We run training days for small groups of University of Bristol researchers on how to digitise 3D objects.
 Between the team, we've worked on photogrammetry projects ranging from Neolithic long barrows to historical toast.
 If you're thinking of using 3D digitisation as part of your teaching or research, please read our guide to Planning 3D Digitisation or get in touch.

 Our guide to Planning 3D Digitisation